Strengthening community through the shared experience of a book.

 A good book is an immersive experience, an opportunity for the reader to get lost in imagination and explore a new world.
 A great book does that and more — it brings a community together to discuss, debate, and share in its wonder.

-The Westport Library is thrilled to announce this year’s selection and even more excited to welcome Díaz to the Trefz Forum on Thursday, February 13, for a conversation on his book, about a young Swedish immigrant who travels east from California in search of his brother, moving on foot against the great current of emigrants pushing west.
+The Westport Library is thrilled to announce this year’s selection and even more excited to welcome Diaz to the Trefz Forum on Thursday, February 13, for a conversation with Connecticut Public's Catherine Shen (Where We Live) on his book, about a young Swedish immigrant who travels east from California in search of his brother, moving on foot against the great current of emigrants pushing west.

-Limited copies of the book are available for borrowing now, with many more copies arriving in mid-December.
+The Library's full allotment of copies of the book are available for borrowing now.
 In the Distance is also available as a digital copy (e-book) and as an audiobook!

 Created in 2002, WestportREADS is a way for the Westport community to bond over a book and is designed to deepen our community’s engagement in literature.